 Independence Man Sentenced for Illegal Firearm

-On April 25, 2014, Garlock pleaded guilty to being a felon in possession of a firearm.
-Garlock admitted that he was in possession of a Phoenix Arms .22-caliber pistol on June 28, 2013.
+On April 28, 2021, Reaves pleaded guilty to being a felon in possession of a firearm.

-Under federal law, it is illegal for anyone who has been convicted of a felony to be in possession of any firearms or ammunition.
-Garlock has three prior felony convictions for tampering, as well as prior felony convictions for burglary, resisting arrest, stealing and distributing a controlled substance.
+Under federal law, it is illegal for anyone who is convicted of a felony to be in possession of a firearm or ammunition.
+Reaves has prior felony convictions for possession of a controlled substance, leaving the scene of a motor vehicle accident, robbery and theft.

-This case was prosecuted by Assistant U.S. Attorney Bruce E. Clark.
-It was investigated by the Independence, Mo., Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+This case was prosecuted by Assistant U.S. Attorney Matthew P. Wolesky.
+It was investigated by the Independence, Mo., Police Department.